The gzip Recovery Toolkit

 Copyright

-The gzrecover program and tar patches are licensed under the GNU General Public License.
+The gzrecover program is licensed under the GNU General Public License.